lambdan/no_intro_dat_matcher/README.md

-# no_intro_dat_matcher
+# No-Intro DAT Matcher

-Pretty names for ROMs based on no_intro filenames
+Pretty filenames for ROM's based on No-Intro filenames.

-Script will hash ROM files and match them with corresponding hash in the no_intro .dat file, and use the filename from there.
+Script will hash ROM files and match them with corresponding hash in the No-Intro dat file, and use the filename from there.

+Missing and Unmatched ROM's/files will be printed out to a text file.
+This is useful for checking what ROM's you are missing.

 # Pre-reqs